 Russ Roberts: And so, you’ve got to figure out a way that you are a value.
 One way to do that, of course, is to do that research to show that when you come to a task, you give it your all.
 And, it’s not so much, necessarily, what comes out of the research, but that you signal in advance that you are a hard worker.
 And that you will persevere.
 And that means you may be of value, just for that skill.
 It’s not a trivial skill, by the way.
 It’s an incredibly rare and important skill.
 Simply–and we know that because many of listening out there are, say, under the age of 30, of which we have many listeners who are, are going to hear this and maybe not always implement it.
 It’s unpleasant, to do a lot of research before an interview.
 You say to yourself, ‘Well, I’ll just answer the questions and I’ll sound smart.’

-Roberts goes on to cite Peyton Manning – the NFL superstar – who was one of the rare talents who actually did their research on his prospective employers, which surprised many of the teams and recruiters unfamiliar with encountering such initiative.
-But for the majority of us who aren’t NFL superstars, Roberts adds:
+Roberts goes on to cite Peyton Manning – the NFL superstar – who was actually one of the rare figures that researched their prospective employer and not the other way around.
+NFL recruiters, understandably, were stunned and unfamiliar with encountering such initiative.

 When you go into an interview, as a young person, you want to have some questions.
 Not just to answer the questions that the interviewer asks.
 You want to have some questions that you want them to answer for you, about the nature of the job, and what it involves, and whether you’ll learn anything; and what are the opportunities for personal growth.
 And to show that you’ve done some research on the company in advance.
 That’s really, really important.

-Holiday then relates the story of the actor George Clooney who, before he was famous, mistakenly auditioned for the person that he thought they needed for the role – not the other way around.
+Holiday then relates the story of George Clooney who, before he was famous, mistakenly approached auditions for the person that ‘he thought they needed for the role’ – not the other way around.
 Clooney turned his fortunes around by realising:

 … they want to find an actor for the role.
 It’s not as if they are not going to cast the role.
 And, so, going into it, realizing, ‘Oh!
 If I present myself as the solution to your problem, rather than the person who is, you know, dying for your approval, that’s going to come off very differently, and in fact increase my chances of success.’…